 Presentation language: Greek

-Audience: This course is intended for data scientists and Machine Learning engineers, biomedical and computational researchers, PhD and MSc students in AI, biomedical engineering or computer vision, as well as professionals in medical technology, digital health and life sciences.
+Audience: This course was intended for data scientists and Machine Learning engineers, biomedical and computational researchers, PhD and MSc students in AI, biomedical engineering or computer vision, as well as professionals in medical technology, digital health and life sciences.

 Learning Objectives